 9. You have reached your car’s maximum braking distance on a steep hill.

-When trying to stop your car on a hill that takes much longer than usual, or you cannot stop at all, this usually means an issue with either the brake pads or the brake shoes.
+When trying to stop your car on a hill that takes much longer than usual or you cannot control, this usually means an issue with either the brake pads or the brake shoes.

-If you experience this, make sure that you get it looked at as soon as possible to prevent any further damage from occurring.
+If you experience this, make sure that you get it looked at as soon as possible to prevent further damage.

 Also, read Top 12 Affordable Family Cars in Kenya.